dominikpanzer/cacamber-BDD-for-ABAP/README.md

 ## Example
 If you don't like to read docs, check out the example class ZCL_BDD_EXAMPLE, which shows how to use Cacamber.
 It's an implementation of the above scenario "Discount on Slayer albums for VIP Slayer fans (exclusive contract with BMG)".

+## The BDD cycle when using Cacamber
+BDDs main target is to deliver quality software by making the communication between different team members easier.
+But most people just think about tools like Cucumber (or Cacamber ;-)) and test automation whenever they hear about BDD.

+So how does BDD work and how does Cacamber fit in?
+Let us have a look:
+1. Identify the important business features for your software and prioritize them.
+1. Identify different scenarios of these features and prioritize them.
+1. Define acceptance test descriptions for these scenarios.
+Use the Gherkin language for this.
+Make sure the whole team understands them.
+Scenarios are no technical descriptions.
+They describe the users intention, what the user actually does and what he wants to achive.
+1. Write the first scenario with Cacamber consisting of the relevant steps and place an `ASSERT` in the `THEN` step method.
+A step method needs to be a public method of your test class.
+Make sure there is just one `THEN`.
+You will need to inherit your test class from `ZCL_CACAMBER` and define a `FEATURE` and the `CONFIGURATION` for the steps in the `SETUP` of your test class.
+You will also need a test method, add a `SCENARIO` and different steps using `GIVEN`, `WHEN`, `THEN` and the other available methods.
+1. The new test method will most likely fail with an exception, because the step methods are not implemented or the `ASSERT` failed.
+It might also go green, if the step methods are already implemented and the existing business logic is able to pass the criteria of the `ASSERT`.
+Then you are done.
+1. If the scenario fails, you will most likely need to write a new method for your business logic.
+Use TDD for this: Red-Green-Refactor.
+When your TDD tests are green, place the newly created or changed method into your step method.
+There might be more than one method call to your business logic in a single step method.
+You will also need to save results of your business logic in attributes, so other step methods can access it (one step calculates a value, the next step validates it etc.)
+1. Repeat unti your scenario is green.
+1. Refactor.
+1. Start with the next scenario and reuse your steps methods.

+If this is too high level for you, have a look at the example implementation `ZCL_BDD_EXAMPLE` or check out the API description.

 ## Cacamber API

 This part of the document describes the public methods of Cacamber.
 To get startet, your local test class needs to inherit from `ZCL_CACAMBER`.